-Comparing auto insurance policy offerings in the state is your best bet at securing the cheapest rates.
-Below you’ll find a list of recommendations for common types of policyholder profiles:
+Comparing auto insurance policies from different carriers is your best bet for securing the cheapest rates.
+Below, you’ll find a list of recommendations for common types of policyholder profiles:

 Best Car Insurance Companies in Illinois

-We took into account reviews, research, and complaint data to vet the state’s insurance companies and identify the top providers.
-Below you’ll find a brief summary of the results of our in-depth analysis:
+We took into account customer reviews and complaint data to find the state’s best insurance providers.
+The table below summarizes the results of our study: